 Once an employee requests an accommodation, the employer has a duty to engage in a good faith interactive process.
 This means the employer must identify the precise limitations resulting from the disability and potential reasonable accommodations that could overcome those limitations.
 Employers must engage in an “individualized inquiry” to determine whether a reasonable accommodation can be made.
 If the interactive process was triggered but not successful, courts try to isolate the cause of the breakdown and then assign responsibility.

 Ready to take action?
 Contact our Nashville-based disability discrimination lawyers for a free and confidential online case review at the number above or online.Discriminatory Discharge Under the ADA

 An employer’s "failure to consider the possibility of reasonable accommodation for known disabilities, [that] leads to discharge for performance inadequacies resulting from the disabilities, amounts to a discharge solely because of the disabilities."
 See McPherson v.
 Mich.
 High Sch.
 Athletic Ass'n, Inc., 119 F.3d 453, 460 (6th Cir.
 1997) (en banc).

 To prove discriminatory discharge under the ADA, a plaintiff must show that (1) she is disabled; (2) she is otherwise qualified for the position with or without reasonable accommodation; (3) she suffered an adverse employment decision; (4) her employer knew or had reason to know of her disability; and (5) her position remained open."
 Cash v.
 Siegel-Robert, Inc., 548 F. App'x 330, 335 (6th Cir.
 2013)Disability Discrimination Under the Tennessee Disability Act

 You do not have to tolerate workplace discrimination because of your actual or perceived disability.
-Contact Nashville disability discrimination attorney Curt Masker for a free online case review at 615-823-1737 or online.
+Contact Nashville disability discrimination attorney Curt Masker for an online case review at 615-823-1737 or online.